isaaaaac21/foundations-Console-projects-c-/README.md

-these files are the projects that I made during learning the foundation of programming using c++
+these  are the projects that I build on console during learning the foundation of programming using c++